Robert Vonnoh: Biography

 His most well-known work In Flanders Field (also known as Where Soldiers Sleep and Poppies Grow or Coquelicots) was painted in 1890 in the fields of Grez-sur-Loing.
 This large oil on canvas, 59 x 104 inches, employed active and expressive brushstrokes to evoke the fiery cadmium red of poppies, a subject matter that was popular during that time among many painters.
 A young woman crouches in the foreground, settling down to pick poppies in a vast field with two figures in the background.
 Although this was considered Vonnoh's most ambitious work, garnering great acclaim at fairs and exhibits, the painting never sold.
 It was not until 1919 when it was purchased directly by Joseph G. Butler Jr., founder of the Butler Institute of American Art, that In Flanders Field would find a permanent home.
 The painting is part of the permanent collection to this day in Youngstown, Ohio.

+In the 1900s, Vonnoh also helped develop several buildings in the West 67th Street Artists' Colony in New York City.